Author: Damian Gemza

 To see if the PWA mechanism is working, open the

 localhost:8080 address in Google Chrome browser, open the

 developer tools using the F12 key, then open the Network tab, and select the Offline checkbox and refresh

 the page.
 The page should load correctly, even without an Internet connection.
 That's thanks to PWA!

-Something doesn't work for you?
+Is something not working for you?
 Check the code for this lesson on our repository

 Previous lesson Download Next lesson